 - For dessert when you're craving something sweet but trying to avoid a sugar crash.

-Basically, any time the snack craving strikes, these bars will have your back.
 They're chewy, nutty and subtly sweet.
 (Think baked oatmeal mixed with a peanut butter chocolate chip cookie.)

 Many of the ingredients in these bars can be modified based on your preferences/allergies.
 Here's what you need: